Orange Beach Parade

 Typically, these days, there's about 55 units in the Fat Tuesday afternoon parade, and about 30,000 people gather along the two-mile stretch of Perdido Beach Boulevard to stand in the rain of throws.

-This year, the Orange Beach Parade rolled, of course, on Mardi Gras Day, February 13, 2018.
+This year, the Orange Beach Parade will roll, of course, on Mardi Gras Day, March 5.
+Expect about 55 units.

-The Mask's exclusive slideshow of photos by Miriam Albin of the 2018 Orange Beach parade, click on the image below:
+To see the Mask's exclusive gallery of photos by Miriam Scott Albin of the 2018 Orange Beach parade, click on the image below:

 Copyright 2019, Thrown Ventures LLC